Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 What does a Compressed Air Filter do?

 Compressed air filters stop the contaminates from reaching your air tools or equipment which would otherwise cause damage which is certainly admirable to avoid.
-Not only this, but without air compressor filters removing such contaminates, it’s possible that the operation of the systems critical components like the valves for instance, may be compromised.
+Not only this, but without air compressor filters removing such contaminates, it’s possible that the operation of the system-critical components like the valves, for instance, may be compromised.

 Different types of air filters are an essential component of any compressed air system in providing air quality and purity and can also even prevent seals from swelling and undergoing premature wear.

 Of course, it heavily depends upon the environment in which you use your air compressor for which contaminants may be liable for getting into your system.
 There may be various kinds, and most generally tend to be microscopic but the great thing is air compressor filters are capable of catching particles SO small that they are measured in microns (one-millionth of a meter).

 Determining what kinds of contaminants you will need to remove from your pressurized air will depict what air compressor you will need.

 Now, what are these compressed are contaminants you must wonder?
 Here are a few:

 However, all these particulates are removable if you have the correct filters in your system.
 Of course, they require specific filters and I’ll introduce the specific types of filters available later but, you can find the right one to suit your compressed air systems need.
 Allowing you to purify the air at intake and more importantly at the outlet heading towards your application.